swapnajitm0714-ui/civictech.caTesting/.01_QA/README.md

 ## Notes
 - All files are maintained by Swapnajit Mohanty.
-- Test artifacts are linked to the migrated site and serve as evidence for functional, performance, and accessibility validations.
+- Test artifacts are linked to the migrated site and serve as evidence for functional, performance, and UI/UX validations.
 - Test cases were executed on the locally hosted site using Jekyll (bundle exec jekyll serve).